tjntomas/HADashboard-widgets/custom_widgets/basedocker/README.md

 ## How it works
-An Appdaemon app is grabbing all containers on a host through the docker API and creates docker entities in Home Assistant The app adds 3 Appdaemon service calls:
+An Appdaemon app is grabbing all containers on a host through the docker API and creates docker entities in Home Assistant The app adds 3 Appdaemon internal service calls which is called by the wwidget when one of the control icons is pressed:
 * docker/start
 * docker/stop
 * docker/restart